 Finally, one ORP position has been reclassified as a Research Assistant.
-That means that as of Fall 2010, the office has full research capacity for the first time in nearly two years (see document 02.22.01).
+That means that as of Fall 2010, the office has full research capacity for the first time in nearly two years.

 See Recommendation 10 below on availability of financial data.